- Minor issues such as Outlook's inability to connect to Gmail often affect your workflow.

 - Your PC is infected with a virus or malware.

 How do I fix Gmail if it’s not Working in Outlook?

 1. Try out a more reliable email client

 As you’re used to, we’re here to assist you with valuable tips.
 However, if you lack time to address the error, don’t hesitate to try out a different email client.

 Many alternative Windows 10 email client apps have a similar UI and user experience, so you will adjust in no time.

 We recommend looking for an email client with powerful encryption and security, as well as good contact management features.

 You can find email clients with similar task management features to Outlook, including scheduled emails, calendars, and support for meetings.

 2. Enable IMAP from Gmail and use App Password to log in

 - Login to your Gmail account.

-- Just make sure that IMAP is enabled in that page.
+- Just make sure that IMAP is enabled.

 - Save your changes.

-- Choose Manual setup of additional server types and afterwards choose Next.
+- Choose the Manual setup or additional server types, and afterward, choose Next.

-- From the window that will be displayed switch to Outgoing Server and select the My outgoing server (SMTP) requires authentication option.
+- From the window displayed, switch to Outgoing Server and select the My outgoing server (SMTP) requires authentication option.

-- Switch to Advanced tab and from the drop down menu select ‘use SSL to encrypt your connection’.
+- Switch to the Advanced tab, and from the drop-down menu, select use SSL to encrypt your connection.

 - The IMAP port number must be 993; similarly, the port number for SMTP must be 465.